 [the_ad id="123" change-ad__content="ad content" change-ad__output__margin__top="5"]

-Changing how many ads are displayed at the same time for a group and the top margin of the ads showing up.
+Adjusting how many ads are displayed simultaneously for a group and the top margin of the ads showing up.

 [the_ad_group id="14" change-group__ad_count="2" change-ad__output__margin__top="5"]